Adjunct faculty contribute to research and teaching missions of the Medical School while maintaining primary employment outside the Medical School.

-Adjunct faculty are not eligible for clinical privileges at UMHS or VAMC.
-Adjunct faculty may be involved in medical education, graduate medical education, or clinical research in the clinical setting at UMHS, but they should not be the attending of record or responsible for the delivery of patient care.
-Rare exceptions may be made only in extraordinary circumstances.
+Adjunct faculty are typically not eligible for clinical privileges at UMHS or VAMC.
+Adjunct faculty may be involved in medical education, graduate medical education, or clinical research in the clinical setting at UMHS.
+Exceptions may be requested.

 Adjunct faculty are not voting members of the Executive Faculty of the Medical School, may not serve on the Executive Committee of the Medical School, are not members of the University Senate, nor participate in the election of representatives to the University Senate Assembly.

 Adjunct Tenure (Instructional) Faculty appointments are used to supplement teaching in a specific field; to facilitate in-depth research collaboration that otherwise would not exist with individuals in other units of the School or University, with individuals at other educational or health care institutions, or with scientists employed by industry; or to permit faculty or trainees who are leaving the University to complete ongoing educational or research responsibilities.